Thinkcrafty/CFD-2D-NavierStokes/README.md

   Explicit Euler time stepping

-  Laplacian or iterative solver for pressure Poisson equation
+  Iterative solver for pressure Poisson equation

   Dirichlet and Neumann boundary conditions

-  This code is a direct implementation of the numerical solver presented in:
+  This code is a written using the following as a guide:
 **"A Guide to Writing Your First CFD Solver"** by **Dr. Mark Owkes**